runar-rkmedia/git-reflections/lesson_3_reflections.md

 #### Branches

 Branches are a split of the code, where one might want to temporary go in different directioon, try out some new features or rewrites, without modifying the master-branch.
 One can create and switch branches easily, and later combine the brancshes when the time is right.

+#### What is the benefit of having a copy of the last known state of the remote stored locally?

+It means we know if the remote has changes, and we can update or continue working on this version.
+Merging can be done at a later time, but will sometimes cause mergeconflicts.

+It also means that one can work offline with that version retrieved.